cmcgerty/Sofar2mqtt/README.md

 # SofarCtrl
-## An MQTT modbus interface for the Sofar ME3000SP solar battery inverter.
+## An MQTT modbus interface for Sofar solar battery inverters.

+Fully working with the ME3000SP.
+Tested on HYD-x000-ES models and confirmed working in read-only mode.

 ![SofarCtrl](pics/SofarCtrlOn.jpg)

-SofarCtrl is a modbus interface for the Sofar ME3000SP solar battery inverter.
+SofarCtrl is a modbus interface for Sofar solar battery inverters.
-It allows remote control of the ME3000 in passive mode via incoming MQTT messages and reports back the invertor status, power usage, battery state etc via outgoing MQTT messages.
+It allows remote control of the inverter when in passive mode by sending MQTT messages and reports the invertor status, power usage, battery state etc via outgoing MQTT messages.
+For read only mode, it will send status messages without the interter needing to be in passive mode.
 It's designed to run on an ESP8266 microcontroller with a TTL to RS485 module such as MAX485 or MAX3485.
+Tested and working with either MAX485 or MAX3485 with or without the DR and RE pins.
+If your TTL module does not have these pins then just irgore the wire from D5.

 Subscribe your MQTT server to these queues: